ianchak/stati/docs-site/site/api/types.md

 ### StatiAssets Interface

-Available in templates when TypeScript is enabled:
+Available in templates when TypeScript is enabled.
+The script tag is **automatically injected** into your HTML during build - no template changes required!

 ```typescript
 interface StatiAssets {